 - your name, age, where you live and whether you have permission to live in Australia permanently

 - details and evidence of your disability and how it impacts on your day to day life

 - current and/or relevant reports you already have, medical specialists or allied health professionals

 - whether you give permission for the NDIA to talk to other people about your disability, including Centrelink, your GP or a person providing support to you

 How do I make an access request?

-If you are aged between 7 and 65 you may be eligible for the NDIS.
+If you are aged between 9 and 65 you may be eligible for the NDIS.
 A Local Area Coordinator (LAC) can assist you to initiate your Access Request.
-An Access Request can be started over the phone by calling Feros Care on 1300 986 970 or by calling the NDIA on 1800 800 110 between 8.30am – 4.30pm.For children aged 0-6 the same process will apply, however, through Early Childhood, Early Intervention (ECEI).
+Contact Feros Care on 1300 986 970 and a LAC will support you with a Community Connections plans, and support with an access request if eligible.
+Early Intervention (ECEI).
 If your child has longer-term support needs, an ECEI coordinator will help your child apply for the NDIS.

 How do I gather evidence of my disability?